 - If your safety is at risk, call 911. - Trust your instincts.
 Don't downplay the danger.
 If you feel you are unsafe, you probably are. - Take threats seriously. - Contact Campus Security, a crisis hotline, a victim services agency, or a domestic violence or rape crisis program.
 They can help you devise a safety plan, give you information about local laws, refer you to other services, and weigh options such as seeking an order of protection.
 (For more information, see Section IV, Resources.)
-Please see Section III, Difference between Confidentiality and Privacy, which explains the duties of various SAIC employees with respect to confidentiality. - Develop a safety plan, including things like changing your routine, arranging a place to stay, and having a friend or relative go places with you.
+Please see Section III, Difference between Confidentiality and Privacy, which explains the duties of various AIC employees with respect to confidentiality. - Develop a safety plan, including things like changing your routine, arranging a place to stay, and having a friend or relative go places with you.
 Also, decide in advance what to do if the stalker shows up at your home, work, school, or somewhere else.
-Tell people how they can help you.

-- Don't communicate with the stalker or respond to their attempts to contact you. - Keep evidence of the stalking.
-When the stalker follows you or contacts you, write down the time, date, and place.
+Tell people how they can help you. - Don't communicate with the stalker or respond to their attempts to contact you. - Keep evidence of the stalking.
+When the stalker follows you or contacts you, write downthe time, date, and place.
 Keep emails, phone messages, letters, or notes.
 Photograph anything of yours the stalker damages and any injuries the stalker causes.
 Ask witnesses to write down what they saw. - Contact the police, as Illinois has a stalking law.
-SAIC staff and local resources are available to assist should you choose to contact law enforcement. - Consider getting a court order that tells the stalker to stay away from you. - Tell your family, friends, roommates, coworkers, Campus Security, and the Office of Student Affairs about the stalking and seek their support.
+AIC staff and local resources are available to assist should you choose to contact law enforcement.

-Keeping Safe when Traveling Around Campus and the City

-- Try to arrive at and leave social gatherings with a group of people you trust. - Avoid giving out your personal information (phone number, where you live, etc.).
+- Consider getting a court order that tells the stalker to stay away from you. - Tell your family, friends, roommates, coworkers, Campus Security, and the Office of StudentAffairs about the stalking and seek their support. - Keeping Safe when Traveling Around Campus and the City. - Try to arrive at and leave social gatherings with a group of people you trust. - Avoid giving out your personal information (phone number, where you live, etc.).
 If someone asks for your number, take their number instead of giving out yours. - Keep track of your drinking.
-Watch your drink as it is made and don't leave it unattended; avoid group drinks. - If you feel extremely tired or drunk for no apparent reason, find your friends and ask them to leave with you as soon as possible. - Make sure your cell phone is easily accessible and fully charged. - Be familiar with where emergency phones are installed in SAIC buildings. - Avoid dimly lit places; take major, public paths rather than less populated shortcuts. - Pay attention to your surroundings.
-Avoid putting music headphones in your ears and/or using your smartphone when walking alone. - If walking feels unsafe, especially after dark, try to walk with a friend or contact Campus Security to request an escort or utilize the SAIC Safe Ride service (9:00 p.m.-6:00 a.m. during fall and spring semesters) or request an SAIC Safe Walk escort (9:00 p.m.-6:00 a.m. during summer and winter terms). - Carry a noisemaker (like a whistle) and/or a small flashlight on your keychain.
+Watch your drink as it is made and don't leave it unattended; avoid group drinks. - If you feel extremely tired or drunk for no apparent reason, find your friends and ask them to leave with you as soon as possible. - Make sure your cell phone is easily accessible and fully charged. - Be familiar with where emergency phones are installed in AIC buildings. - Avoid dimly lit places; take major, public paths rather than less populated shortcuts. - Pay attention to your surroundings.
+Avoid putting music headphones in your ears and/ or using your smartphone when walking alone. - If walking feels unsafe, especially after dark, try to walk with a friend or contact Campus Security to request an escort or utilize the Safe Ride service (9pm-6am during fall and spring semesters) or request a Safe Walk escort (9pm-6am during summer and winter terms). - Carry a noisemaker (like a whistle) and/or a small flashlight on your keychain.